isomerpages/moe-pasirrissec/_subject-combination/Subject Combinations Available/Upper Secondary Express.md

 <li>Admission requirements are course – dependent</li><li>O-Level Mathematics would be adequate</li>
 <br>
 <b>Assessment Criteria for Additional Mathematics for Express and Normal Academic</b>

 <p>Go to the <a href="#section-1">top</a></p>

+<h3 id="section-8">Sciences</h3><p>We offer Pure Sciences [Physics, Chemistry, Biology] and Combined Science [Science (Physics, Chemistry) and Science (Chemistry, Biology)].
+The following table shows a summary of the O-Level Assessment criteria.<br><br> Pure Science subjects are relatively demanding in terms of breadth and depth compared to combined Science.
+For pure science, students need to be&nbsp;passionate about the subject, be analytical and enjoy in-depth learning.
+For instance, students need to study and understand relationships e.g., interpret data and graphs and be focused, precise and detailed in their reasoning. <br><br>We would like to encourage our students to take Physics and Chemistry or Science (Physics, Chemistry) as these subjects are meant to lay a strong foundation for science at the secondary level.
+However, students who are excited to further explore the fascinating study of life (e.g. curious to find out how our bodies work and how plants function) may consider reading Biology or Science (Biology).
+A good command of the English Language is essential for students who are interested in taking Biology as the subject involves a lot of writing.<br><br>Students should consider their learning ability, interest and aspiration when choosing subjects.
+It is important for students to do well in the Sciences if he/she wishes to qualify for a Science Course in JC.
+Although the Pure Sciences give students a strong foundation in the learning of science, they are not a prerequisite to any of the science-related courses in the polytechnics.
+It is useful to note that courses such as applied sciences, engineering and media and design in the polytechnics require Science as a relevant subject, but these need not be Pure Sciences.</p>

+<p>Go to the <a href="#section-1">top</a></p>